anthonylauzon/splinker/README.md

 Splinker is a max for live project that can, in real-time, read events from a stream of audio, compare the events to a trained database of known samples, and then trigger different midi notes, CC, or ableton parameter changes when matches are found.
-It is built around on Pure Data's excellent 'bonk~' object.
+It is built on Pure Data's excellent 'bonk~' object.

 ## Installation